Carolyn Barcus: Career

 Barcus worked as a school teacher for 7 years after completed her bachelor's degree.
 She worked as a teacher in Montana and Colorado via a program called the Bureau of Indian Affairs Relocation Program.
 It was this experience that led Barcus to move into the field of psychology.
 After completing her doctorate degree, Barcus worked for the Utah Department of Corrections, doing private practice until 1978 when she began working as a mental health specialist for the Intermountain Tribal School in Brigham City, Utah.

 Barcus stayed with the Intermountain Tribal School until 1984 when she was called to provide mentorship to Native American students at Utah State University who were in the process of completing their master's degree in School Psychology.
-It was this work that led Barcus to stay at Utah State University to become a clinical assistant professor in the psychology department at Utah State University as well as the clinical director of the American Indian Support Project As a professor, Barcus continued to mentor and support Native American students in psychology by way of applying for grants and funding to start up the American Indian Psychologists and Psychology Graduate Students conference.
+It was this work that led Barcus to stay at Utah State University to become a clinical assistant professor in the psychology department at Utah State University as well as the clinical director of the American Indian Support Project In this role, Barcus concentrated on recruiting and retaining American Indian students in the university's graduate psychology programs, and she later extended that support to all minority students in the department.
+By 2006, thirty-two Native American students had completed master's or doctoral programs in psychology at Utah State under the project's mentorship.
+Colleagues who nominated her for national recognition credited her with much of the supportive atmosphere that ethnic minority students and faculty experienced in the program.
+As a professor, Barcus continued to mentor and support Native American students in psychology by way of applying for grants and funding to start up the American Indian Psychologists and Psychology Graduate Students conference.

 Barcus was recognized by the American Psychological Association in a postcard series entitled: Groundbreaking Women of Color Psychologists.
 Barcus was awarded the Samuel M. Turner Mentor Award in 2006 by the American Psychological Association.
 This award reflected Barcus' dedication to supporting minoritized graduate students interested in the psychology field.

+Publications and scholarly work

+In addition to her mentoring and clinical roles, Barcus contributed to the professional literature on culturally responsive psychological practice.
+She authored a chapter on guidelines for the psychological treatment of American Indian populations for an American Psychological Association volume on treating ethnic minority populations.
+With Kenneth W. Merrell, she described the American Indian Support Project at Utah State University as a model for multicultural training in school psychology.
+Alongside her academic work, Barcus maintained a part-time private practice offering individual and group psychotherapy, with a clinical focus that included adult survivors of childhood sexual abuse, and supervised student therapists.